Show All Answers

 AMR stands for Automated Meter Reading.
 The Village is replacing existing water meters with new meters that utilize AMR technology to remotely read customer meters and relay the data to the Villages’ Billing Office, providing timely and reliable reading without having to gain access to your property.

 The online portal gives you the ability to monitor your water usage.
 Your water statement will contain all of the information you need to sign into your account.
+Access to the online portal is available here.
+Please take a few minutes to review the instructional video to learn the necessary details of logging on to the portal for the first time.

 As the new water meters are installed, accounts are being moved from recording information in 1000 gallon units to 100 gallon units.
 Since this transition is different for every account, the historical graph no longer provides comparable results.
 It will come back when 95% of the accounts have been changed over.